Updated 19 February 2015

 18.6 A veterinary nurse or student veterinary nurse is not entitled independently to undertake either medical treatment or minor surgery.

-18.8 Veterinary surgeons and veterinary nurses when supervising veterinary nurses undertaking Schedule 3 procedures, should confirm that their names are currently on the List of Veterinary Nurses (which incorporates the Register of Veterinary Nurses) maintained by the RCVS and have not been removed from the Register of Veterinary Nurses by direction of the RVN Disciplinary Committee.
+18.8 Veterinary surgeons and veterinary nurses when supervising veterinary nurses undertaking Schedule 3 procedures, should confirm that their names are currently on the Register of Veterinary Nurses maintained by the RCVS and have not been removed from the Register by direction of the VN Disciplinary Committee.

 Maintenance and monitoring of anaesthesia